Ibtisam21/Project_Snowman/README.md

 In this game User will be playing with computer and a guess word will be provided to guess it according to that hint.

 Display the following on the page:
-1. Press any key to get started!
+1. Press Start Button to get started!
+2. Instruction will be displayed while starting the game.
-2. If the word is Strawberry, display it like this when the game starts: _ _ _ _ _ _ _.
+3. If the word is Strawberry, display it like this when the game starts: _ _ _ _ _ _ _.
 As the user guesses the correct letters, reveal them: S t r a _ _ e r r _.
 3. Number of Guesses Remaining: (# of guesses remaining for the user).
 4. Letters Already Guessed: (Letters the user has guessed will be Fade out).